zuiko21/minimOS/hard/acapulco.md

 The **Acapulco** project, formerly called _Tampico_, is a simple 65C02 computer with **built-in _VGA-compatible_ video output**.
 Despite this output fitting a _quasi-VGA_ format, actual picture resolution is _SD TV-like_ but compatible with more modern devices.
-This also stays better within the limited power of a 65C02.
+This also works better within the limited power of a 65C02.

-Another feature for both a more attractive display _and_ resource saving is the ability to **display up to 16 colours** from a _fixed **gBRG** palette_, although limited to _two of them over each 8x8 pixel region_, by means of an **attribute area** (much like the one on the **ZX Spectrum**, although with no `BRIGHT` or `FLASH` attributes.
+Another feature for both a more attractive display _and_ resource saving is the ability to **display up to 16 colours** from a _fixed **gBRG** palette_, although limited to _two of them over each 8x8 pixel region_, by means of an **attribute area**, much like the one on the **ZX Spectrum**, although with no `BRIGHT` or `FLASH` attributes.

+A new (as of October 2020) easily implemented feature, since the ColourRAM is already _twice_ the needed size, is to allow an **alternate attribute area**, quickly switchable on-the-fly by using `MA13` on the CRTC -- setting this bit on the _base address_ will display the alternate colours.
+The most simple implementation would just tie `A10` on the Colour RAM to `MA13` instread of (say) `1` if unused; but a more elaborated arrangement would allow **writing on one attribute area while displaying the other one**, great for animations.
+This can be done in a similar way as **[Tampico's](tampico.md) double-res mode**, thus _an extra KiB of RAM must be reserved by the OS_, leaving **22 KiB free** instead of the usual 23.
+By the way, it has been considered but _there's NO easy way to implement double-res mode on Acapulco_.

 As this machine lacks the _experimental_ aim of the **Jalapa 2** project, no _configuration options_ will be available, although pin 1 on the CPU socket may